 Drag the Map Animation object from the Toolbox into the Timeline.
-Select a map view in the Map Wizard 12th.
+Select a map view in the Map Wizard 1341.
 Now go to the Timeline.
 Open the object with the title Map Animation.
-Click on the object Current Line '.
+Click on the object Decorated path '.
 In the Properties window set the Width to a lower value, such as 20.

 Under Vehicle select bike.
-Now right click on the object Current Line in the Timeline.
+Now right click on the object Decorated path in the Timeline.
 In the Context Menu, choose Copy.
-Press CTRL + V, to paste the Current Line a second time.
+Press CTRL + V, to paste the Decorated path a second time.

-Place the second Current Line in the Timeline precisely underneath the first Current Line so that the Objects are displayed at the same time.
-In the Layout designer place the Motion Markers of the second line so that they are next to the first line.
-The easiest way to do this is to move all Motion Markers simultaneously (in the Context Menu of the Layout designer choose Select All Markers or use CTRL + A).
+Place the second Decorated path in the Timeline precisely underneath the first Decorated path so that the Objects are displayed at the same time.
+In the Layout designer place the Motion marks of the second line so that they are next to the first line.
+The easiest way to do this is to move all Motion marks simultaneously (in the Context Menu of the Layout designer choose Select All Markers or use CTRL+A).

-Set parallel Motion Markers
+Set parallel Motion Marks